Corredores (canton)

 Corredores is a canton in the Puntarenas province of Costa Rica.
 The head city is Ciudad Neily in Corredor district.

 History

 Corredores was created on 19 October 1973 by decree 5373.

+In October 2023, CATEM, a migrant detention and processing facility, opened in Corredores.
+In February 2025, it was used to detain migrants renditioned to Costa Rica from the United States.